How Much Does a Brick Weigh? Common Types Compared

 Ideal for Facades, Patios, and Flooring

-Thin bricks are frequently used in exterior facades due to their durability and aesthetic appeal.
+They are also frequently used for exterior facades due to their durability and aesthetic appeal.

 Standard Bricks